kimyearho/Metube-electron/README.md

 </p>

 ### Help me.
-Find someone who can design new app icons and promotional banners.
-Thank you.
+Find someone who can design new app icons and promotional banners.<br>
+The banner is for posting in the README.<br>
+It's a private project, so you can't pay a lot of money.
+Therefore, you can pay for free support or a small amount.<br>
+[kstory8715@gmail.com]

 ### Project Information
 This project is a personal project developed with the excellent Electron and Vue.JS.